Foundations → CREA

 When: Monday through Thursday from 5:30 p.m. to 8:30 p.m.

 Most students in the CREA Evening program work during the day.
-Students are provided with a small dinner.
+Students are provided with a light dinner.
 Monday and Wednesday nights students participate in academic classes.
 Tuesday and Thursday nights students participate in their career classes.
 Fridays there are no classes.

 Both day and evening CREA programs provide additional support for students and their families by giving them access to clothing resources, local food pantries, as well as by connecting them to resources for housing, health and wellness, and legal services.
 CREA community partnerships include Nourish Now, Inc. to help feed some of our neediest students and their families as well as EveryMind, LLC, to provide on-site mental health services including reunification counseling groups led by bilingual, licensed clinicians.